Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Appendix

-Table \ref{tab:recon} presents an evaluation of the quality of the KM curve reconstruction for the CodeBreak200 and ExteNET trials.
-The comparison between the reported quantities shown in Table \ref{tab:report} and those derived from the reconstruction demonstrates the high quality and accuracy of the reconstruction process.
-This ensures that the case studies inspired by these trials are valid and reliable for further analysis.
+Table \ref{tab:report} presents an evaluation of the re-constructed versus actual study data for CodeBreak200 and ExteNET trials.
+The comparison between the reported quantities showed those summaries derived from the reconstruction demonstrates the high resemblance of the actual study results.